pratyaychandra/Week3-Password-Cracking-with-JTR-and-AI/README.md

 4. **rockyou.txt pre-extracted:** The official PM3 lab documentation describes the AI locating a gzip-compressed `rockyou.txt.gz` and extracting it mid-task.
 On this Kali 2026.2 installation, `/usr/share/wordlists/rockyou.txt` was already present as a plain, pre-extracted text file - so the AI's cracking run skipped the extraction step entirely.
 This did not affect the outcome.

-5. **HexStrike health-check false negative:** The HexStrike MCP health dashboard initially reported "Password Cracking: 0/5 tools available," suggesting JTR was undetected.
+5. **HexStrike health-check false negative:** The HexStrike MCP health dashboard initially reported "Password Cracking: 0/5 tools available", suggesting JTR was undetected.
 Direct testing (Prompt 1) confirmed JTR was in fact fully installed and functional - the health check's `--version`-flag-based detection script simply doesn't account for this JTR jumbo build not supporting a `--version` flag.
 This was a cosmetic detection bug, not a real capability gap.

-6. **Package naming drift:** The official PM3 lab doc's Claude Desktop install commands reference package/file names (`claude-desktop`, `claude-desktop.gpg`) that have since been renamed upstream to `claude-desktop-unofficial` (to allow coexistence with Anthropic's own official Linux package).
-The current, correct package names were used instead of the doc's outdated ones.

 ---